fvdsn/nope/README.md

 Nope is lisp without the parenthesis, a programming language optimised for fun, small useful scripts, and repl oriented development

-## The Goodies

-## The Basics

-In nope is an expression based language.
+Nope is an expression based language.
 Every function has a fixed number of arguments and is immediately applied upon referencement

 ```
 print add 2 3 # this will print 5